muritane/coordination-architecture/load-bearing_theory_stack.md

 Redesign authority cannot be fully expressed through settled metrics, as metrics encode the closure being revised.

+Redesign authority tends to reside structurally at boundaries: exception paths, external couplings, interfaces, or regions where execution can be interrupted without global failure.

 Failure to redesign when error patterns violate assumed invariants is a primary collapse mode.

 ---